jgerstmayr/EXUDYN/docs/RST/cInterface/MainSystem.rst

   | \ ``linkRoundness``\ : for automatic generation of graphics for links, roundness=0 give brick-shape, roundness<1 give transition of brick to ellipsoid and roundness=1 give cylinders
   | \ ``show``\ : show kinematic tree
 - | \ *output*\ :
-  | ObjectIndex; returns kinematic tree object index
+  | (type: ObjectIndex) returns kinematic tree object index

 Relevant Examples (Ex) and TestModels (TM) with weblink to github: